Frequently Asked Questions (FAQ)

 Issue trackerIssues are very likely to appear.
 VA is a prototyping software, and the usage can hardly be foreseen by the developers.
 However, it is important to identify if the issues you have are usage-related or require a bug fix in the code.
 If you are insecure, go through the FAQ and discuss with the community first.

-If you have trouble configuring and using VA, there is a whole section about that in the getting started page, which should be carefully read first.
+If you have trouble configuring and using VA, there is a whole section about that in the documentation page, which should be thoroughly read first.

 If you are sure it is a bug that should be fixed, then

 - does it affect the interface?
 File it here: VABase issues

 - does it affect the Python binding?
 File it here: VAPython issues